Tees Valley: UK Parliament

 Each constituency is made up of wards.
-Four constituencies are held by the Conservative Party after the 2019 general election, up by three since the 2017 general election.
+Four constituencies were held by the Conservative Party after the 2019 general election, up by three since the 2017 general election.
 This was expanded to five after the 2021 Hartlepool by-election.
 Labour hold the other two.
 Sedgefield's partial seat is also represented by a Conservative MP, as of the 2019 election.
 The two Middlesbrough seats have the largest majorities for either party.
-The Middlesbrough Constituency has a sizeable Labour majority whereas the Middlesbrough South and East Cleveland Constituency has a strong Conservative majority.
+The Middlesbrough constituency has a sizeable Labour majority, whereas the Middlesbrough South and East Cleveland constituency has a strong Conservative majority.

 Authorities

 Tees Valley Combined Authority has its headquarters at Cavendish House, Thornaby.
 The area has 5 borough councils, each council has a representative in the combined authority.
 The TVCA, amends the mayor's annual budget (by two-thirds majority).
 It does not have the power to block the mayor's directives.

 Mayors

 The Mayor of Tees Valley is a directly elected politician who, along with the Combined Authority, is responsible for the strategic government of Tees Valley.
 There are other mayors for the boroughs of Middlesbrough and Stockton-on-Tees.
 Hartlepool also had a Mayor from 2002 to 2013.

 The current Tees Valley Mayor is Ben Houchen.
 The Mayor is responsible for Tees Valley's strategic planning and is required to produce or amend a plan for each electoral cycle.